mariahw4/02-challenge-homework/README.md

 # 02 Advanced CSS: Portfolio
 Due 12/15/22: Created by Mariah Wear as part of UCB Coding Bootcamp

+Modified and updated 01/30/2023

+The objective of this project is to make a professional portfolio showcasing some of my projects to date and a brief introduction of myself.
+The project also contains links to my github, linkedin, and email to further my networking.

 ## Mock-Up

+Link to deployed project: https://mariahw4.github.io/02-challenge-hw-building-profile/

 The following photo and gif show the web application's appearance and functionality: